 Nothing is so fine as the flavor that is enhanced by the simple addition of Marsala wine!
 It’s distinctive sweet flavor when combined with the savoriness of a piece of meat, onions, and garlic is unbelievably memorable.
 From the moment of first tasting a sauce with a Marsala base, you’ll know that unique flavor forever!
-I have to thank my blogging friend, Marie from Proud Italian Cook, for inspiring me to elevate some ordinary pork chops to some sublime pork chops in a Marsala sauce.
+I have to thank my blogging friend, Marie from Proud Italian Cook, for inspiring me to elevate some ordinary pork chops to sublime in this recipe for Pork Chops alla Marsala with Risotto alla Milanese.
 I never thought to substitute veal or chicken for pork chops and now I realize how much I have been missing out!
-Thanks Marie!

 Don’t be intimidated by the name of this recipe.
 I think that all in all, I prepared this entire dinner in less than one hour.
 This recipe has all the elements that both chefs and cooks enjoy: over-the-top flavor, ease and simplicity, beauty to the eye, and an aromatic aroma . . . plus it seems as if you spent countless hours and work in the kitchen for your family and/or guests!